Oak Island Golf Club

-The Oak Island Golf Club (OIGC) is located in Caswell Beach NC on the south side of Oak Island looking out at the Atlantic Ocean.
+The Oak Island Golf Club (OIGC) is a golf club located in Caswell Beach, North Carolina on the south side of Oak Island looking out at the Atlantic Ocean.
 Part of the Lower Cape Fear region in Brunswick County, Southeast North Carolina, it is one of the few 18 holes golf courses built on a barrier island.
 The privately owned 6,720 yard, par 72 course is open to the public and has 37 bunkers with water in play on 11 holes.
 Laid out with five sets of tees which present a wide range of playability, the back (blue) tees are course rated at 73.1 with a slope of 139.
 A pro shop/pub/snack bar along with a full practice facility to include a sand trap, both putting and pitching greens, and a driving range is also available to the public.